South African National Biodiversity Institute: Function and services

 Functions include providing knowledge, information, policy support and advice, managing botanical gardens for research, education and public enjoyment, and engaging in ecosystem restoration and rehabilitation programmes and providing models of best practice for biodiversity management.

-Core activities include research into conservation and sustainable use, garden development and horticulture, education and provision of biodiversity information systems, ecosystems rehabilitation and development of bioregional planning programmes and policies.
+Core activities include research into conservation and sustainable use, garden development and horticulture, education and provision of biodiversity information systems, ecosystem rehabilitation and development of bioregional planning programmes and policies.

 SANBI contributes to the reduction of poverty by providing training and creating sustainable employment in programmes for rehabilitating ecosystems, and programmes to encourage participation in biodiversity science at school level and to strengthen the quality of biodiversity teaching and learning.

 Research

 Research is a primary component of SANBI's agenda, and includes research into climate change and bio-adaptation.
 The research is intended to inform climate change policy development and decision making.

 Management of biodiversity resources

 SANBI is legally mandated to contribute to the management of the country's biodiversity resources.
 The Institute hosts the Red List of South African Plants, a database with descriptions of the country's indigenous plants and their national conservation status.

 SANBI also maintains the website PlantZAfrica, which contains over 1,850 Plant of the Week articles, with two new Plant of the Week articles added every week.
 The site also contains some basic information on the vegetation of SA and related topics.
 Content is developed by the horticultural and scientific staff of SANBI to provide easy access to popular information.

+SANBI’s Community Adaptation Small Grants Facility has worked through district-level facilitating agencies, including Conservation South Africa in Namakwa District.